 Today is a free day to explore the area.
 Select from the following suggestions, then head out to make the most of your time on the sunny coast:

-- Soak in the sunshine, sunbathe on the rocks, or dive off the steep cliffs into the turquoise water at one of the Cinque Terre's many beaches.
-The sandy Monterosso Beach has both public and private sections, the Vernazza Beach is rocky and perfect for sunbathing, and the Levanto Beach is unusually long, which is rare for the area
+- Soak in the sunshine, sunbathe on the rocks, or dive off the cliffs into the turquoise water at one of the Cinque Terre's many beaches.
+The sandy Monterosso Beach has both public and private sections.
+The Vernazza Beach is rocky and perfect for sunbathing, and the Levanto Beach is unusually long, which is rare for the area.

 - Tour the 1,000-year-old Castello Doria in Vernazza, the Cinque Terre's oldest surviving structure, for sweeping views of the town and harbor